corpus-io/tokenize.it-smart-contracts/docs/invariants.md

 - Stopping a vesting plan and revoking a commitment to a vesting plan are equivalent with respect to the token amount the beneficiary can release and the time the beneficiary can release them.
 - A beneficiary can never mint or withdraw more tokens than the allocation of the vesting plan.
 - Third parties can not mint or withdraw tokens from a vesting plan.
+- All functions can be called directly or as meta transaction using EIP-2771.
+Both options yield equivalent results given equivalent inputs.

 ## Distribution.sol